 A ketogenic diet is having a minor resurgence as of late, surpassing low carb diets for fat loss.
-The idea of keto dieting is to use all of your bodies glucose reserves and burn ketones for energy.
+The idea of keto dieting is to use all of your body’s glucose reserves and burn ketones for energy.

 Sleep and Ketosis

-We will not be able to effectively use ketone bodies for our muscles, brain, digestive system if we are not keto adapted.
+We will not be able to effectively use ketone bodies for our muscles, brain, digestive system if we are not keto-adapted.

 One of the first noticeable signs of full ketosis is bad breath, similar to nail polish remover and sometimes with fruity, or metallic taste.

 Bad breath is not permanent and will soon pass after you become accustomed to a keto diet lifestyle.

 Stronger urine smell

 The same reason for the cause of bad breath on keto goes for a stronger urine smell.

 When eating carbohydrates, you increase fluid retention.
-Once you flush the carbs, water weight is lost and you will have to counterbalance by increasing your water intake since you are somewhat dehydrated.
+Once you flush the carbs, water weight is lost, and you will have to counterbalance by increasing your water intake since you are somewhat dehydrated.

 You’ll want to drink more water on a low carb or ketogenic diet since because your body needs more of it.